hoytech/quadrable/README.md

 Values are authenticated by generating and importing proofs:

 * *Compact proofs*: In the classic description of a merkle tree, a value is proved to exist in the tree by providing a list of hashes as a proof.
 The value is hashed and then combined with this list in order to reconstruct the hashes of the intermediate nodes.
 If at the end of the list you end up with the root hash, the value is considered authenticated.
 However, if you wish to authenticate multiple values in the tree at the same time then these linear proofs can have a lot of space overhead due to duplicated hashes.
 Also, some hashes that would need to be included with a proof for a single value can instead be calculated by the verifier.
 Quadrable's compact proof encoding never transmits redundant sibling hashes, or ones that could be calculated during verification.
 It does this with a low overhead (approximately 0-4 bytes per proved item).
 * *Partial-trees*: Since the process of verifying a merkle proof reconstructs some intermediate nodes of the tree, Quadrable takes advantage of this by building a partial-tree when authenticating a set of values.
 This partial-tree can be queried in the same way as if you had the full tree locally, although it will throw errors if you try to access values not in the authenticated set.
 You can also make modifications on a partial-tree, so long as you don't modify a non-authenticated value.
 The new root of the partial-tree will be the same as the root would be if you had made the same modifications on the full tree.
-New compact proofs can be generated *from* a partial-tree, as long as the values are a subset of the original authenticated values.
+New compact proofs can also be generated *from* a partial-tree, as long as the values are a subset of the original authenticated values.

 ## Building